amr-magdy-code/html-master/README.md

 15. [15 - Full HTML Template Example](HTML%20Advanced/15%20-%20Full%20HTML%20Template%20Example.html) - A complete HTML template example.

 ---
 ## How to Use

-1. Clone or download this repository:
+1. **Clone the repository**
+   Open your terminal or PowerShell and run:
    ```bash
    git clone https://github.com/amr-magdy-code/html-master.git